Leveraging local will to accelerate our path towards net zero.

 The Attorney General disallows our 2019 bylaw.

-Working with local partners Cora Weissboard and Anne Wright, Lisa Cunningham launches a 17 town and city Building Electrification Accelerator (MA BEA) in partnership with RMI to replicate Brookline’s legislation.
-These towns and cities pursue a legal strategy of passing “gas ban” Home Rule Petitions and Zoning bylaws to prohibit fossil fuel infrastructure.
+Working with local partners Cora Weissboard, Anne Wright, and Lisa Cunningham, a 17 town and city Building Electrification Accelerator (MA BEA) is launched in partnership with RMI with the goal of replicating Brookline’s legislation.
+These towns and cities pursue a legal strategy of passing “gas ban” Home Rule Petitions and Zoning bylaws to prohibit new fossil fuel infrastructure in new and major construction.

 2019

 We saw the potential, and passed an even more ambitious bylaw in Brookline, MA (Warrant Article 21).
-This was the first fossil fuel free construction requirement outside of CA, the first in a cold weather climate, and the first to include substantial renovations as well as new construction.
+This was the first fossil fuel free construction bylaw outside of California, the first in a cold weather climate, and the first to include major renovations as well as new construction.

 Berkeley CA passed the first municipal ban on fossil fuels in new construction, leading to a wave of similar legislation throughout California.